Cal Anderson Park: History

-Lincoln Reservoir was begun in 1889, in response to the Great Seattle Fire of the same year, and was completed in 1901.
+Lincoln Reservoir was begun in 1889 in response to the Great Seattle Fire of the same year and was completed in 1901.
 A parcel just south of it was named Lincoln Park the same year.
-The famed Olmsted Brothers designed the park, as part of their many works in the Seattle area.
+The famed Olmsted Brothers designed the park as part of their many works in the Seattle area.
+Over time, the area underwent several name changes.
 In 1908 it was developed as a playfield, and in 1922 its name was changed to Broadway Playfield so as not to duplicate the name of the new Lincoln Park in West Seattle.
-The playfield was named after Bobby Morris, former King County, Washington auditor, in 1980.
-Meanwhile, the area around the reservoir had come to be known as Lincoln Reservoir Park.

-On April 10, 2003, the entire area was designated Cal Anderson Park, after Washington's first openly gay state legislator.
-Anderson had died in 1995 of AIDS.
+The playfield was named after Bobby Morris, a former King County, Washington, auditor, in 1980.
+Meanwhile, the area around the reservoir came to be known as Lincoln Reservoir Park.
+On April 10, 2003, the entire site was officially renamed Cal Anderson Park, in honor of Cal Anderson, Washington’s first openly gay state legislator, who died of AIDS-related complications in 1995.

-From 2003–2005, the reservoir was rebuilt as a covered basin.
+From 2003 to 2005, the reservoir was rebuilt as a covered basin.

 Three security cameras were installed in the park in April 2008 in an effort to combat certain types of criminal activity, namely vandalism, drug dealing, and public sex.

 In 2004, World Naked Bike Ride Seattle established a tradition of stopping briefly in the park, usually in the midsection near the shelter house and water feature.
 Body Pride ride also began making stops in 2005.

 In 2009, Forbes magazine recognized Cal Anderson Park as one of the 12 Best City Parks in the U.S.

 The Seattle March for Science took place at the park on April 22, 2017.

 On June 8, 2020, protesters occupied the park and declared it part of the Capitol Hill Autonomous Zone (CHAZ).
 The area was renamed the Capitol Hill Occupied Protest (CHOP) several days later.

 On June 20, 2020, a shooting took place in the park, which served as a gathering area in the CHOP at the time.
 A 19-year-old man was fatally shot, and a 33-year-old man was critically injured.
 The incident was cited by opponents of the zone as a justification to disband it, using either the National Guard or the Seattle Police Department.

+On April 29, 2023, a shooting in the park killed two men and critically injured another.